DomasM/Topas4InfoTemp00/_pages/43_How-Tos-Calibration.md

 </video>

 Advanced user or service access level required.
+**All calibration modification hotkeys can be found by pressing question button mark next to motor name**
 1. Go to 'Calibration' >> 'Optical'.
 2. Locate the interaction you want to modify.
 3. Choose motor you want to modify, select point from the graph or from the table below.